Skills taxonomies versus skills intelligence tools

 Yet, most enterprises don’t have a single and comprehensive source of truth to shed light on their workforce’s skills.
 Instead, they use countless disparate systems for human capital management, talent acquisition, learning and development, and talent mobility.

-While some organizations are turning to skills taxonomies to see all of the capabilities their people have, other companies are taking it one step further by using skills intelligence tools.
-Unlike taxonomies, skills intelligence tools provide in-depth insight into workforce skills and emerging skill needs in real-time, meaning leaders are always getting the latest and most relevant information.
+While some organizations are turning to skills taxonomies to see all of the capabilities their people have, other companies are taking it one step further by using skills intelligence systems.
+Unlike taxonomies, skills intelligence systems provide in-depth insight into workforce skills and emerging skill needs in real time, meaning leaders are always getting the latest and most relevant information.

 What is a skills taxonomy?

-Unlike skills taxonomies, skills intelligence tools provide leaders with a clear line of sight into their workforce’s capabilities that’s updated in real time.
+Unlike skills taxonomies, skills intelligence systems provide leaders with a clear line of sight into their workforce’s capabilities that’s updated in real-time.

-These are differentiated in that they’re designed to harmonize and normalize skills across various systems, serve as the interface and command center to manage skills, and facilitate action based on skills insights.
+These are differentiated in that they’re designed to harmonize and normalize skills across various systems, serving as the interface and command center to manage skills and facilitate action based on skills insights.

 They’re typically built on deep-learning AI and machine-learning capabilities, maintaining a sophisticated and ever-evolving data layer.
 This data is augmented with purpose-built infrastructure to view, manage, map, and inventory skills.